Nevenall/ghosting-the-edge/03 Gearing Up.md

 ###### Unlocked Interfaces

-Most characters will have a {{Jailbroken Interface}} which circumvents the ever present corporate controls and safeguards.
+Most characters will have a {Jailbroken Interface} which circumvents the ever present corporate controls and safeguards.
 This gives a character complete control over their device and allows them to do things like fiddle with the interface id to conceal their true identities.

-Jailbreaking an interface can be done with a Tech {{{O}}}.
+Jailbreaking an interface can be done with a Tech {{Overcome Obstacle}}.

 ###### Wirelessly interface with the Net and local nets